jayachanders/dat500-assignment4/README.md

 External network : public-network1  # Avilable from drop down options
 ```

    2.4 You can check the Network Topology for each step.

-   2.5Manage Security Group Rules: Project -> Network -> Security Groups -> Manage Rules ->Add Rule -> Rule (select SSH) , CIDR (choose IP from where you want to connect from) -> Add.
+   2.5 Manage Security Group Rules: Project -> Network -> Security Groups -> Manage Rules ->Add Rule -> Rule (select SSH) , CIDR (choose IP from where you want to connect from) -> Add.
 (If you don’t have this rule, you will not be able to SSH to the VM created)

 3. Create a test VM: Go to Project -> Compute -> Instances